MicrosoftDocs/data-api-builder-docs/data-api-builder/best-practices-security.md

 > To ensure .NET Framework applications remain secure, the TLS version should not be hardcoded. .NET Framework applications should use the TLS version the operating system (OS) supports.

-While explicitly defining supported TLS protocol versions for Kestrel is supported, doing so isn't recommended because such definitions translate to an allowlist, which prevents support for future TLS versions as they become available.
+While explicitly defining supported TLS protocol versions for Kestrel is supported, doing so isn't recommended.
+These definitions translate to an allowlist, which prevents support for future TLS versions as they become available.
 More information about Kestrel's default TLS protocol version behavior can be found [here](/dotnet/core/compatibility/aspnet-core/5.0/kestrel-default-supported-tls-protocol-versions-changed).

 ### Platform Resources